chhatrachhorm/JavaIntroduction/target/classes/Papers/Model/Examination.md

             }
         }
         ```
-2. FileOperation and Serialization
+2. FileOperation and serialization
-    * Serialization and Deserialization
+    * serialization and Deserialization
-        * Serialization is a process of converting an object into a sequence of bytes which can be persisted to a storage or can be sent through streams.
+        * serialization is a process of converting an object into a sequence of bytes which can be persisted to a storage or can be sent through streams.
         * The reverse process of creating an object from sequence of bytes is called deserialization.
         ```java
         /*Serializable Obj*/